shaboptimal/canvass/README.md

 canvass is a simple canvassing app built with React and Express.

+It uses a SQLite file database, Sequelize ORM, and Semantic UI React for styling.

 ## Running

-To run, execute the following from the repository root:
+To run in development mode, execute the following from the repository root:

 ```
-npm install
+npm run install-all
-npm start
+npm run dev
 ```
+The app will be accessible at http://localhost:3000/.